vishnubob/wait-for-it/README.md

-=Wait for it=
+# Wait for it

-wait-for-it.sh is a pure bash script that wait on the availability of a host and TCP port.
+`wait-for-it.sh` is a pure bash script that wait on the availability of a host and TCP port.
 It is useful for synchronizing the spin-up of interdependent services, such as linked docker containers.
 Since it is a pure bash script, it does not have any external dependencies.

-==Usage==
+## Usage

 ```
 wait-for-it.sh host:port [-s] [-t timeout] [-- command args]